judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-07-06-florianopolis-brazil-travel-guide.markdown

 **Pro tip: **The northern beaches are the most popular, and have the most activities and amenities, however, the southern stretch of the Florianopolis island is less inhabited and the beaches there will be much less crowded.
 If you go that way, **be prepared with a picnic and anything else you might need** to be comfortable for the day, as there might be fewer vendors to sell you such things.

-{% cloudinary default /assets/images/2017/04/Florianopolis-Santa-Catarina-Brazil-Beach.jpg alt="Florianopolis, Santa Catarina Brazil, Joaquina Beach" description="Florianopolis, Santa Catarina Brazil, Joaquina Beach.
+{% cloudinary /assets/images/2017/04/Florianopolis-Santa-Catarina-Brazil-Beach.jpg alt="Florianopolis, Santa Catarina Brazil, Joaquina Beach" description="Florianopolis, Santa Catarina Brazil, Joaquina Beach.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## **Joaquina Beach**